Athletes’ rights

 1. EQUALITY OF OPPORTUNITY

-Athletes have the right to equal opportunity in their pursuit of sport to perform at the highest level in both training and competion, free of partcipation by other athletes who dope, or athlete support personnel, or other persons or anti-doping organizations that otherwise violate anti-doping rules and requirements.
+Athletes have the right to equal opportunity in their pursuit of sport to perform at the highest level in both training and compe􀆟􀆟on, free of par􀆟cipa􀆟on by other athletes who dope, or athlete support personnel, or other persons or an􀆟-doping organiza􀆟ons that otherwise violate an􀆟-doping rules and requirements.

 2. EQUITABLE AND FAIR TESTING PROGRAMS